-As shown in Figure 1, evaluation can be carried out at three levels: at a "task level" for instance by means of user studies [4]; at an "effectiveness level" by means of the test collection methodology [2]; and, at a "system level" by means of benchmarking queries per second, memory and CPU load, correctness and completeness [1], thus moving from a human to a system focus.
+As shown in Figure 1, evaluation can be carried out at three levels: at a "task level" for instance by means of user studies [21]; at an "effectiveness level" by means of the test collection methodology [10, 16, 25]; and, at a "system level" by means of benchmarking queries per second, memory and CPU load, correctness and completeness [11], thus moving from a human to a system focus.

-Nevertheless, experimental evaluation is hampered by fragmentation - different tasks, different collections, different perspectives from interactive to laboratory evaluation which are usually dealt with in separated ways, without sharing resources and the produced data [6].
+Nevertheless, experimental evaluation is hampered by fragmentation - different tasks, different collections, different perspectives from interactive to laboratory evaluation which are usually dealt with in separated ways, without sharing resources and the produced data [29].
 This will be even more true for the multidisciplinary approach to the system architecture proposed on the right of Figure 1, whereas the unified and holistic approach to evaluation, proposed on the left, would be needed to assess the different facets of such a complex system and to reconcile the experimental outcomes.

 Furthermore, systematic and comparable experimental evaluation is a very demanding activity, in terms of both time and effort needed to perform it.
-For this reason, in the IR field, it is usually carried out in publicly open and largescale evaluation campaigns at international level, which allow for sharing the effort, producing large experimental collections, and comparing state-of-the-art systems and algorithms.
-Relevant and long-lived examples are TREC (http: //trec.nist.gov/) in the United States, the CLEF initiative (http://www.clef-initiative.eu/) in Europe, and NTCIR (http://research.nii.ac.jp/ntcir/) in Japan and Asia.
+For this reason, in the IR field, it is usually carried out in publicly open and large-scale evaluation campaigns at international level, which allow for sharing the effort, producing large experimental collections, and comparing state-of-the-art systems and algorithms.
+Relevant and long-lived examples are TREC3 [17] in the United States since 1992, the CLEF initiative4 [13, 15] in Europe since 2000, and NTCIR5 in Japan and Asia [20] since 1999, which produced huge amounts of experimental data [1, 14] representing an extremely valuable asset for past, current, and future research.
 Relying on these experiences would move evaluation of keyword search forward, by sharing resources, providing open fora to compare and discuss approaches, re-use the data and the acquired knowledge, have the possibility of repeating the obtained results, and reduce the overall effort.